Updated: Jul 14

 The Fourth (Howard's) Corp came on in deep order, and assailed the Texans with great vigor, receiving their close and accurate fire with the fortitude always exhibited by General Sherman's troops in the actions of this campaign.
 They had also to endure the fire of Govan's right, including two pieces of artillery, on their right flank.
 At the same time, Kelly's and a part of Humes's troops, directed by General Wheeler, met the Federal left, which was following the movement of the main body, and drove back the leading brigade, taking thirty or forty prisoners.
 The united force continued to press forward, however, but was so much delayed by the resistance of Wheeler's troops as to give time for the arrival, on that part of the field, of the Eighth and Ninth[Nineteenth] Arkansas regiments under Colonel Baucum, detached by General Govan to the assistance of the cavalry.
 This little body met the foremost of the Federal troops as they were reaching the prolongation of Granbury's line, and charging gallantly, drove them back, and preserved the Texans from an attack in flank which must have been fatal.”
 (8)

 The most detailed of the cavalry accounts is that of Adjutant William Gibbs Allen of the 5th Tennessee Cavalry (McKenzie’s), of Ashby’s Brigade.
 A respected farmer and merchant from East Tennessee before the War, Allen had become the Adjutant of the regiment following Chickamauga.
-Due to a series of wounds and illnesses among the staff of his regiment, Adjutant Allen commanded the 5th Tennessee that day.
-His brigade commander, Colonel Henry M. Ashby was in an Atlanta field hospital to repair a painful wound to his heel, and Colonel James T. Wheeler commanded the brigade in his place.
+Due to a series of wounds and illnesses among the senior staff of his Regiment, command of the 5th Tenn Cavalry fell to Adjutant Allen that fateful day.
+Allen's brigade commander, Colonel Henry M. Ashby was in an Atlanta field hospital to repair a painful wound to his heel, and Colonel James T. Wheeler commanded the brigade in his place.
 In a series of memoirs and letters to newspapers, Adjt.
 Allen describes, as he puts it, the "horrible scenes enacted on that ridge of heavy timber and thick undergrowth on May 27th, 1864."(1)

 Capt.
 Asa G. Freeman, 1st Tenn.
 Cavalry(Wheeler's), Tennessee State Museum-Myers K. Brown photo